Probesys/bileto/docs/developers/search-engine.md

 The [Ticket Filter](/src/SearchEngine/TicketFilter.php) is an additionnal layer to manage the “quick search” mode.

 **It extracts a list of simple conditions from a Query.**
-Once the Ticket Filter is initialized, you can manually change the filters.
+Once the Ticket Filter is initialized, you can programmatically change the filters.
 Then, you can print the new textual query so it can be passed in an URL for instance.
 This allows the filter system to manipulate a Query easily.